 How to recover from resignation

 Unwanted loss of talent can be upsetting, time-consuming, and costly.
 Not to mention that it presents challenges to team members who have to compensate for their absence.
 Despite these problems, there are ways to recover and prepare for a better, stronger future.

-- Try Exit Interviews- After talent has decided to leave, HR needs to find out why.
+- Try exit interviews- After employees decide to leave, HR needs to find out why.
 The best possible way to do this is through an exit interview.

+When talent leaves, it is important to rebuild and focus on new growth.
+Analyzing metrics like the attrition rate can help HR professionals to strengthen their teams after members have left.
 It is one thing to lose an employee who underperforms, but quite another to lose an overperformer.
-You need a system that can calculate the effect of departures on productivity.
-You also need a tool that measures employee satisfaction levels to help you detect any potential trends that might be affecting turnover.
+You need a system that can give you insight into your workforce and detect any potential trends that might be affecting turnover.

 This is where software steps in.
-A good performance management software solution can help you manage and monitor performance and satisfaction.
+An all-in-one HR software solution can help you create custom reports, in which you can analyze turnover and attrition as well as manage employee performance and satisfaction.